ordomigato/personal-website-2/src/projects/01-19-2021-fourth-project/index.md

 <p>
 This project was used to test my ability to develop something small in a timely manner (under 2 weeks), with great attention to detail, while following proper agile development flow.
 Along the way, I picked up the basics of sockets, practiced some backend unit testing, and got to experience code reviews that provided me with invaluable advice that I could not get otherwise.
 </p>

-<p class="card notice">This project is not currently hosted anywhere.
-If you wish to see the app at work, you can either clone it from the provided repo or ask me for a demonstration.</p>

 ![Application UI](../../images/messenger-2.png)